What’s the Most Efficient Way to Groom a Double-Coated Dog at Home?

 Before you begin, it’s essential to understand what a double coat is and why it’s important for your dog.
 A double coat comprises an undercoat, a thick layer of short hair close to the skin, designed to protect your pet from cold weather.
 The outer layer, or overcoat, consists of longer hair, or guard hairs, to shield against rain or snow.

-A voir aussi : What’s the Best Method for Desensitizing a Puppy to Loud Noises?
+Sujet a lire : What’s the Best Method for Desensitizing a Puppy to Loud Noises?

 Dogs with double coats such as Siberian Huskies, Golden Retrievers or Shetland Sheepdogs, are adapted to endure both cold and warm climates.
 Their undercoat will shed during warmer months and regrow when the temperature dips.